Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 ### 1. Shop Vac

 A **shop vac** is a versatile, high-suction device primarily designed to pick up larger particles, such as wood chips, sawdust, and even liquid spills.
 It is the most common type of dust collection used in the hobby CNC space.
 With many affordable options available at many large box stores, you can get setup and running right away with a shop vac.
 You can move it around the CNC or build a dedicated space for it.

 - **Power and Filtration**: Shop vacs provide high suction power but often lack fine filtration.
 Many have basic or HEPA filters, which helps capture some finer dust, but they are generally more effective at picking up heavier, larger debris.
+Great for a small to medium CNC.
 - **Airflow (CFM)**: Shop vacs typically operate at lower cubic feet per minute (CFM) airflow, often ranging between 100-200 CFM.
 This is sufficient for spot-cleaning work areas and individual tools.
 - **Portability**: Shop vacs are small, lightweight, and portable, making them easy to move around for cleaning various areas of the workshop.
+Some users keep it in the same spot to reach both their tools and their CNC.
+Some even make a 'sound reducing' box around the entire vacuum.
 - **Best Use**: Ideal for smaller to mid size CNC machines, especially when wanting higher suction to remove chips from deep cuts or heavier materials like metal.

 | **Model**              | **Description**                                    | **Link**                                  |